AlgebraicJulia/SemiringFactorizations.jl/README.md

 built-in Julia number types (`Float64`, `Int64`, etc.).
 The matrix $A$ can be either dense or sparse.

-# API

-We have tried to mirror the LinearAlgebra.jl API, prepending "s" to relevant functions.

-- `sldiv!`
-- `sinv`
-- `slu`

-There is some limited support for multithreading as well.
-This makes a huge difference.

-- `mtsldiv!`
-- `mtsinv`

 # Examples

 ## Linear System of Equations